 Bring to a slow, gentle boil – removing any scum that rises to the surface (Chinese specialty stores sell a great fine skimming spoon!); reduce heat, cover, and simmer DON’T BOIL for about 4 hours.

-Remove the whole rooster from pot onto a large plate and let cool enough to be able to handle.
-Separate the meat from bones.
-Skin, cartilage and strips of rubbery meat can go to dogs, cats, etc. The meat will slip off bones easily.
-I set some meat aside to make a stew with and then put the rest in a container in fridge for sandwich meat and cooked dishes (if using bones only, skip this step and leave everything to simmer 6-24 hrs).
+Remove whole rooster from pot onto large plate and let cool to handle.
+Separate meat from bones.
+Skin, cartilage and strips of rubbery meat can go to dogs, etc. The meat will slip off bones easily.
+I set meat aside to make a stew with and put rest in fridge for sandwich meat and cooked dishes (if using bones only, skip this step and leave everything to simmer 6-24 hrs.).

 Place bones and legs back into pot, which is still on low flame heat, add sea salt to taste, put lid on, and simmer another 4-20 hrs.**

 Add parsley, garlic, and ginger in final half hour for flavor and minerals.

 Strain stock into wide-mouth glass Mason jars that do not have cracks in them!
 I place jars on a kitchen towel laid inside a bowl – before filling – in case one has a hairline fracture.
 Can also pour into another pot.
 Either way, cool slightly before placing in fridge.
 A layer of fat will coagulate to top and harden as stock gets cold***.
 Stored this way, stock keeps longer.